caijinghong1468/PTT-PolTrack/README.md

 The dataset contains 2000 records.

 Feature:
-- Get the `content` elements of posts.
+- Get the elements of contents on posts.
 - Filter the content of posts leaving `Chinese` and `Number`.
 - Use `Jieba` to remove the `stopwords`.
 ## Label